-First on Trump's list was Alexander Graham Bell.
-Who is Scottish - not American.
-We look at Bell and some of the ingenious Scotttish inventors and inventions who gave us the electric clock, television and steam engine and more.
+We look at Bell and some of the ingenious Scotttish inventors and inventions who gave us the television, steam engine and more.

 Alexander Graham Bell – The telephone